Dirtyboy1029/CopyCheck/README.md

 CopyCheck first segments each candidate file into multiple text snippets and estimates uncertainty for each snippet using the target LLM.
 The snippet-level uncertainty measurements are then aggregated into file-level representations, which are subsequently analyzed using unsupervised clustering to identify seen and unseen files.

-## Dependencies:
+## Dependencies

+Our implementation is developed based on the codebase of [BLoB](https://github.com/Wang-ML-Lab/bayesian-peft), which provides the underlying implementation for uncertainty estimation.

-We develop the codes on Windows operation system, and run the codes on Ubuntu 20.04.
-The runtime environment for the code is the same as that of [BLoB](https://github.com/Wang-ML-Lab/bayesian-peft).
+We develop the code on **Windows** and run the experiments on **Ubuntu 20.04**.
+The runtime environment and major dependencies are consistent with those used by BLoB.
+Please refer to the [BLoB repository](https://github.com/Wang-ML-Lab/bayesian-peft) for detailed environment configuration and dependency installation.

 ## Dataset